Wessl/LiDAR-Toolkit/README.md

 # LiDAR-Toolkit
-Toolkit for making LiDAR-like gameplay in Unity
+Toolkit for making LiDAR-like gameplay in Unity.
+Only works with BRP and URP - HDRP is not supported.

 * Supports three different point types (Point, Mesh, Circle)
 * Variable scanning size